risingwavelabs/risingwave-docs-legacy/docs/rw-premium-edition-intro.md

 ### Verify license key

-To check the validity of the license key, execute the SQL function:
+To check if your license key is valid, run:

 ```sql
 SELECT rw_test_paid_tier();
 ```

-If the license key is valid, the result will be `t` (true); if invalid, the function will return an error.
+A result of `t` means the key is valid; an error message indicates an invalid key.

 ## Support